MicrosoftDocs/SupportArticles-docs/support/windows-client/shell-experience/disabling-autoplay-cause-hotstart-buttons-not-working.md

 ms.prod-support-area-path: Desktop Shell
 ms.technology: ShellExperience
 ---
-# Disabling Autoplay through Group Policy or the registry will cause HotStart buttons to not function on Microsoft Windows 7 and Microsoft Windows Vista
+# Disabling Autoplay through Group Policy or the registry will cause HotStart buttons to not function

 This article provides a solution to an issue where HotStart buttons doesn't work when Autoplay is disabled.

-> [!NOTE]
-> Support for Windows Vista Service Pack 1 (SP1) ends on July 12, 2011.
-To continue receiving security updates for Windows, make sure you're running Windows Vista with Service Pack 2 (SP2).
-For more information, see this Microsoft web page: [Support is ending for some versions of Windows](https://windows.microsoft.com/windows/help/end-support-windows-xp-sp2-windows-vista-without-service-packs).

 _Original product version:_ &nbsp; Windows 7 Service Pack 1
 _Original KB number:_ &nbsp; 2328787